aneeqaf/Quantum-Simulation/README.md

 ### Command line options
 * **--CZ_path, -c**
+	* CZ path has 4 different components, 2 of which are optional.
-	* Must be followed by either a bit string of 0s and 1s or two integers separated by a comma - length of CZ bitstring and value of the bitstring.
+	* Must be followed by two integers separated by a comma specifying the length of the CZ path and the value of the CZ path.
+	* The third argument is the number of bits that specify the range of CZ paths that the simulator goes over in a single process.
+	* The fourth argument is the number of bits to branch on using depth first search.
+	* Phase 1 simulation includes the prefixed CZ bits and the ranges.
+Phase 2 simulation is the execution of branching using depth first search.
 	* Defines the CZ path for CZ gates that cross partitions for distributed simulation.
 * **--depth, -d**
 	* Must be followed by an integer to specify the number of cycles to simulate